joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Delete part from the parts library
-	First cut of a morphable object tool. i.e. Make a shape thats 50% sphere and 50% pyramid etc Show the top of the build volume for the selected printer (in addition to the existing floor marker)
+	First cut of a morphable object tool. i.e. Make a shape thats 50% sphere and 50% pyramid etc Show the top of the build volume for the selected printer (in addition to the existing floor marker) Backup menu option on File Menu.
+If the project has a Backup folder, then the main project files are zipped into Backup/<projname>_<date>_<time>.zip

 Fixed
 	Prevent preset names being loaded twice in flexipathcontrol